-Forex majors represent the most traded currency pairs and are responsible for an estimated 85 per cent of global FX market transactions.
+Forex major currency pairs represent the most traded currencies and are responsible for an estimated 85% of global FX market transactions.
 FX majors are identified with the world’s largest and most stable economies like the US, Great Britain, Japan, Europe, Canada, Australia and New Zealand.

 The 7 forex majors include:

 Forex minors refers to FX pairs where the US dollar is not involved.
 You may have noted that in the forex majors group, the US dollar is always included in the pair.
 The forex crosses bypass the US dollar.
 Some of the main forex minors include: